abdulmalikadeyemo/abdulmalikadeyemo.github.io/_pages/about.md

   - /about.html
 ---

-Abdulmalik Adeyemo is a data scientist focused on the application of data analysis, cutting-edge Machine Learning and Deep Learning techniques to solve concrete business problems.
+Abdulmalik Adeyemo is a data scientist focused on the application of data analytics, cutting-edge Machine Learning and Deep Learning techniques to solve concrete business problems.

 He earned a First Class Bachelor’s degree in Computer Engineering from the University of Ilorin and was branded the department’s best graduating student.